Here's what you need to know about how home insurance protects you from these blazes, how you can file a claim for wildfire damage, and more.

 A: Yes.
 Most standard homeowner's policies will cover you if a wildfire damages or destroys your home or personal belongings.
 If you live in a rental unit or house, renter's insurance protects your personal property up to the policy limit.

-A: If your home is destroyed or damaged by a wildfire, your homeowner's insurance covers the dwelling, detached structures, personal belongings, water damage caused by firefighters, and even extra expenses—such as hotels and clothing—due to being displaced.
+A: If your home is destroyed or damaged by a wildfire, your homeowner's insurance covers the:

 If you’re renting your home, your landlord's insurance will cover the expenses of the dwelling and your renter's policy—if you have one—will cover your personal belongings.
 It’ll also cover any extra expenses that pop up if you’re displaced from your rental, up to the limit set in your policy.